US singer Chris Brown detained in Paris after rape complaint

-PARIS (AP) — Two police officials say U.S. singer Chris Brown and two other people are in custody in Paris after a woman filed a rape complaint.
+PARIS (AP) — U.S. singer Chris Brown and two other people are in custody in Paris after a woman filed a rape complaint, French officials said Tuesday.

-One police official said the complaint was filed with police in the 17th arrondissement of northwest Paris.
-The official said one of the others detained is Brown’s bodyguard.
+The Grammy Award-winning singer was detained Monday on potential charges of aggravated rape and drug infractions and remained in custody Tuesday, a judicial official said.
+Investigators have another two days to decide whether to let him go or file preliminary charges.

-Both officials said Brown was detained Monday and is still in custody Tuesday while police study the complaint.
-Neither is authorized to be publicly named discussing the investigation.
+Brown’s publicists at Sony Music would not immediately comment on the complaint or say what Brown, 29, was doing in Paris.

-Brown’s publicists at Sony Music would not immediately comment.
+Brown has been in repeated legal trouble since pleading guilty to the felony assault in 2009 of his then-girlfriend, Rihanna.
+He completed his probation in that case in 2015, but has continued to have run-ins with police.

 Most Read Entertainment Stories